sendanor/dldb/README.md

 Essentially the data is in the network data stream between the nodes.

+It...

+ * does not save state of data anywhere on the computer running the node
+ * When there are no nodes waiting for data, automatically selects the slowest link on average
+ * In case of a shutdown of a single node, it tries to make sure all active requests have been served (eg. the data is on another node)
+ * Can notify other nodes about a desire to read or write data

 ### Installing the backend

 The bundled compiled backend does not have installable dependencies except Node v14 LTS and NPM command.